hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 :::caution

-Forest pruning (using the `--pruning-enabled` option) is deprecated and will be removed in a future release.
+This option is deprecated and will be removed in a future release.
 We recommend using [Bonsai Tries](../../concepts/data-storage-formats.md#bonsai-tries) as an alternative for saving disk space.

 :::